odignal/homebrew-python2/README.md

 # Python@2 Homebrew Tap

 *This repo is archived and unmaintained.
 Use at your own risk.*
+*This branch is updated to work with MacOS 12 Monterey.*

 ## Why does this exist?